appserver-io/appserver/_docs/persistence-container.md

    * Handles a HTTP POST request.
    *
    * This is a very simple example that shows how to start a new session to
-   * login the a user with credentials found as request parameters.
+   * login the user with credentials found as request parameters.
    *
    * @param \AppserverIo\Psr\Servlet\Http\HttpServletRequestInterface
    *   $servletRequest The request instance